Andy Llewellyn

 Andrew David Llewellyn (born 26 February 1966) is an English former professional footballer who made more than 300 appearances in the Football League and represented England at youth level.
 He played as a right back.

 Career

 Born in Bristol, Llewellyn played for Bristol City, Exeter City, Hereford United and Yeovil Town.

+In November 2023, Llewellyn was appointed manager of Western Football League Premier Division side Bridgwater United.
+In June 2024, he stepped down from his role due to work commitments.
+In September 2024, he returned to the club as Director of Football.